mushahadur/Task-From-ICT-Layer/README.md

 Both `localStorage` and cookies are used in JavaScript to store data locally in the user's browser, but they have differences in their usage and capabilities.

 ### localStorage:
-`localStorage` allows you to store key-value pairs locally in the browser with no expiration date, meaning the data persists even after the browser is closed.
+`localStorage` allows I to store key-value pairs locally in the browser with no expiration date, meaning the data persists even after the browser is closed.
 It provides greater storage capacity compared to cookies.

 Storing Data in `localStorage`: